Ekaterina1994/quiz/README.md

 **_Project goal_**

-- Effective consolidation of knowledge in an exciting form;
+Effective consolidation of knowledge in an exciting form.

 **_Main modules_**